MelissaData/GlobalAddressBatch-Python/ReadMe.md

 ![alt text](https://www.melissa.com/_borders17/nav/2017/images/melissa-global-intelligence.png)

-# Global Address API JAVA REST Sample Code
+# Global Address API PYTHON Sample Code

 This is a sample code for Melissa's Global Address API.
 It is written in Python and accesses the API as a JSON Batch.
 This sample is intended to show the functionality of the Global Address Web Service and how to call the service in Python.